MMNetworks/myproxy/README.md

 It logs to either stdout, a logfile, syslog(Linux) or event log(Windows).

-On a multiuser system proxy Basic authentication is supported ( should only be used when listening on localhost ).
+On a multiuser system proxy Basic authentication is supported to limit access to myproxy ( should only be used when listening on localhost ).

 ## Installing